The 19 types of envelope for a million different messages

 Topless thumb pocket

-Made without a flap of any sort and a thumb cut to gain easy access for documents, record cards, CDs etc, reusable thousands of times.
+Made without a flap of any sort.
+With a thumb cut to gain easy access for documents, record cards, CDs etc, reusable thousands of times.

 Tuck and slit